 Phase 6

-Publish Initial Report for public comment following consensus on mechanism and responses to charter questions that meet legal, fiduciary, and audit constraints.
+Publish Initial Report for Public Comment following consensus on mechanism and responses to charter questions that meet legal, fiduciary, and audit constraints.

-A public comment period on the Initial Report was open from 8 October to 11 December 2018.
-Following the close of the public comment forum, the CCWG spent a considerable amount of time reviewing and addressing the input received (see https://community.icann.org/x/zYMWBg) and accordingly revised its responses to the charter questions and recommendations to produce this Final Report.
+A Public Comment period on the Initial Report was open from 8 October to 11 December 2018.
+Following the close of the Public Comment forum, the CCWG spent a considerable amount of time reviewing and addressing the input received (see https://community.icann.org/x/zYMWBg) and accordingly revised its responses to the charter questions and recommendations to produce this Final Report.

-The public comment on the proposed Final Report (second public comment period) provides an additional opportunity for the community to provide feedback.
+The Public Comment on the proposed Final Report (second Public Comment period) provides an additional opportunity for the community to provide feedback.

 After review of comments received on this proposed Final Report, the CCWG will finalize its set of recommendations and submit it in the form of a Final Report to the Chartering Organizations and to the Board of ICANN for their consideration.